zoryzhang/Slides/ai2reason/ai2reason_240112.md

 ### From **solving math word problems**
 * Representative problem-solving skill
-    -  Math: just play ground to study reasoning
+    -  Math: a play ground to study reasoning
-    -  Formal math language: established play ground
+    -  Formal math: established bridge between human and computer
-1) :arrow_right: Formulation: translate into formal language
-2) :arrow_right: Planning: goal decomposition
-3) :arrow_right: Automated reasoning: recursively solve subgoals
 <aside>
 just like how mathematicians sometimes seriously treat the problem.
 They first formulating it into abstract math question first (translate into formal language, which is not covered), planning on how to solve it (planning), and then solving each subgoal one by one (automated theorem prover)